As we close out the month of July, we are also ending Fibroid Awareness Month.

 What are uterine fibroids, and why are Black women more prone to have them?

 Uterine fibroids are benign tumors that grow in and around a woman’s uterus.
 I’m not a doctor so I want everyone to know that and make sure to follow up with your doctor.
 They usually cause heavy symptoms like heavy menstrual bleeding, bloating, pressure on your bladder which causes frequent urination, and grave abdominal pains especially around your period.
 It’s important for us to recognize what fibroids are and if those symptoms are present when you’re having your period.

 Black women are disproportionately affected, but we really don’t know why.
 There’s not a lot of science around that.
-There are some conversations around genetics, they’re conversations around what we eat and some around how we chemically process our hair.
-There are a lot of conversations, but I don’t know of a scientific reason why Black women are disproportionately affected with fibroids.
+There are some conversations around genetics, there are conversations around what we eat and some around how we chemically process our hair.
+There are a lot of conversations, but I don’t know of a scientific reason Black women are disproportionately affected with fibroids.

 Tell us about the panel discussion that you will be participating in today.

 The White Dress Project is so excited to be partnering with the BWHI to have this great conversation about empowering women so that they do not have to suffer in silence with uterine fibroids.
 We have my dear friend Cynthia Bailey, who has used her public platform on “The Real Housewives of Atlanta” and other platforms to share about her experiences with uterine fibroids.
 She has participated with our organization many times.
 I love the way that she is so candid about her experiences with fibroids.
 As a celebrity woman, it’s so important to share that because often we put our celebrities on a pedestal and think they don’t have issues.
 We also have veteran journalist Melisssa Harris-Perry, who will be moderating for us.
 We have Jenny from Care About Fibroids, another patient advocacy group.
 We have Tammy Boyd and Linda Goler Blount, CEO of the BWHI.